Florida Violation V18: Proper cooling methods

 Why is violation V18 (Proper cooling methods) dangerous?

-This violation is classified under: Improper Holding/Time & Temperature - CDC Risk Factor #3.
+Violation V18 (Proper cooling methods) is classified under: Improper Holding/Time & Temperature - CDC Risk Factor #3.
+The CDC identifies five major risk factors contributing to foodborne illness outbreaks in food service establishments.